Fisheries and Wildlife (FW)

 FW 315, ICHTHYOLOGY, 3 Credits

-A survey of the diversity of biological adaptations of fishes.
-Topics include physiological and zoogeographical adaptations, reproduction, evolution, cladogenesis, morphology, behavior, and genetics.
+Surveys the diversity of biological adaptations of fishes.
+Explores physiological and zoogeographical adaptations, reproduction, evolution, cladogenesis, morphology, behavior, and genetics.

 Available via Ecampus